fortinet-fortisoar/solution-pack-phishing-email-response/README.md

 ### Introduction
 *Phishing Email Response Solution Pack* is designed to provides a set of investigation playbooks which can be used to respond to suspicious emails.
-Configure Email ingestion using Connectors such as Microsoft Exchange.
+> Configure Email ingestion using Connectors such as Microsoft Exchange.

 ### Usage

- [Refer](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to Simulate Scenario documentation to undersand how to Simulate and Reset Scenario.
+> [Refer](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to Simulate Scenario documentation to undersand how to Simulate and Reset Scenario.

-This Solution Pack ships with following simulation scenarios.
+This Solution Pack ships with following simulation scenario;

 #### 1. Scenario: Phishing Email
 This scenario generates an example alert of Type 'Suspicious Email' in FortiSOAR Alerts module.